-PhD work
+PhD work - PhD thesis defended

-The PhD work "Numerical simulations of the transient behavior of wood log decomposition and combustion" is progressing.
-The candidate, Inge Haberle from Austria, has very good progress in her research work, focusing on modelling of the thermal decomposition of thermally thick biomass particles.
-Several publications have already resulted from her work.
-The PhD defense is scheduled this autumn.
+The PhD work "Numerical simulation of transient behavior of wood log decomposition and combustion" is now finalized.
+The candidate, Inge Haberle from Austria, has had very good progress in her research work, focusing on modelling of the thermal decomposition of thermally thick biomass particles.
+A number of publications have resulted from her work.
+The PhD thesis has been finalized and the PhD defense was arranged 27 November, in Trondheim.
+Inge Haberle defended her thesis excellently.
+In connection with the defense, she also gave a trial lecture entitled "100% renewable energy for heating and cooling of buildings not connected to district heating networks in Europe in 2050 - technology options and the potential role of wood stoves".